buildpacks/rfcs/text/0000-migrate-tests-from-slevine-spec.md

 **The `each()` helper requires non-trivial refactoring.** It currently accepts `spec.S` and dynamically generates `it()` calls.
 Converting this to table-driven tests or a `t.Run`-based helper changes the test structure, not just syntax.

-**Opportunity cost.** 18-22 person-days of engineering time spent on migration is time not spent on features, bug fixes, or other improvements to the lifecycle project.
+**Opportunity cost.** Aggregate migration time across all affected repos is meaningful (roughly 40-60 person-days total across the organization) -- time not spent on features, bug fixes, or other improvements.
+Per-repo cost is proportional and can be scheduled independently.

 **No improvement to assertion ergonomics.** Unlike testify or Gomega, this migration does not upgrade assertion capabilities.
 The existing `h.Assert*` helpers remain, with their current error message quality (already good via `go-cmp`, but not as rich as dedicated assertion libraries).